-- (A) The following shall accompany the payment document for partial payment: - (1) Invoice or pay request. - (2) SBS in-house bids: The SBS' contract number must be shown on the face of the payment document. - (B) The following shall accompany the payment document for final payment: - (1) Items stated in (A).

-- (2) Contractor's release of claims. - (3) Consent of Surety.
+- (A) The following shall accompany the payment document for final payment: - (1) Final pay request. - (2) SBS in-house bids: The SBS' contract number must be shown on the face of the payment document. - (3) Contractor's release of claims. - (4) Consent of Surety. - (5) Agency certification that all proper payments were processed in accordance with state laws and regulations.

-4-607 PROFESSIONAL SERVICES
+4-605 PROFESSIONAL SERVICES

-- (A) The following shall accompany the payment document for payment: - (1) The control number issued by the Department of Finance and Administration must be shown on the face of the payment document - (2) Detailed invoice containing the following information, including but is not limited to: Project name and locations; Invoice date and number; design and SBS project number; total fees, percentage of completion, fees earned and previously paid and the current amount due; basic service fees total; reimbursable expenses and additional services shall be submitted to SBS. - (B) The following shall accompany the payment document for Final Payment: - (1) (A)(1) and (2) above, along with proof that the Design Professional has complied with § 6-325.
+- (A) The following shall be submitted by the Design Professional to the Agency along with the invoice document: - (1) The control number issued by the Department of Finance and Administration must be shown on the face of the payment document - (2) Detailed invoice containing the following information, including but is not limited to: Project name and locations; Invoice date and number; design and SBS project number; total fees, percentage of completion, fees earned and previously paid and the current amount due; basic service fees total; reimbursable expenses and additional services shall be submitted to Agency.

-4-608 DELAY IN PROCESSING PAYMENT DOCUMENTS
+4-606 DELAY IN PROCESSING PAYMENT DOCUMENTS